gagejustins/gagejustins.github.io/_posts/2017-02-06-early-stage-investors-align-with-founders.md

 Will A Ventures tell us not to sell and to hold out?
 Maybe, and maybe not.
 In today’s climate, probably not.
 But the key point is obvious — when it comes to exits, the fund sizes and initial investment amounts of seed stage investors align them much more closely with founders than Series A funds.
 This is an extrinsically motivated argument, but there’s something deeper at play too.

-# 2) Earlier stage investors are working with and helping founders at more critical and memorable stages.
+# 2) Earlier stage investors are working with and helping founders at more critical and memorable stages

 Growing and scaling businesses is [a really hard thing](https://www.amazon.com/Hard-Thing-About-Things-Building/dp/0062273205), and the challenges you face rapidly change as you grow — figuring out who to hire and what to sell are persistent problems, but they change in nature over time.
 Yet, while the whole business life cycle is challenging, the hurdles you face in the earliest stages of creating your business are often the most memorable and significant.
 And it’s then when your early investors help you the most.

 Thinking back to our now exited company, the issues we dealt with when we started were fundamental: how do we create a product?
 Who should we sell it to?
 What’s our vision?
 Like I said, these problems are recurring — but the first time you deal with them is the most formative and arguably the most critical.
 Seed Ventures was there for us then, when we were still thinking out the core tenets of what we were selling.
 They were our friends of course, but they were also our partners in building out our initial strategy.
 Seed stage investors often play the role of soundboard, and most importantly, as a friend.